Cass Cities Research

 About Cass Cities Research: an overview

 Cass Cities champion the rich array of urban research that happens here at Aldgate.
-Across the faculty there is a remarkable cluster of city engaged people, busy with action to reveal, advocate, promote and influence.
+Across the school there is a remarkable cluster of city engaged people, busy with action to reveal, advocate, promote and influence.
 Each of them are focused on affecting as well as understanding, being part of it, not just watching.

 We are working to give more visibility to all this, as we discover ever more of it for ourselves, nurturing links as we go along.